 Have you ever heard of overtraining?
 It occurs when a person exceeds their body’s ability to build up but instead it breaks down.
-Most of the people do not know that they are overtraining.
-It is said that excess of everything is bad so is the excess of training or workout is also wrong.
+Most people do not know that they are overtraining.
+It is a fact that excess of everything is bad so is the excess of training or workout is also wrong.
 To find out an answer, please go through this article.
-Overtraining can be described as a point where a person might have to face a decrement in their performance due to a load of exercise and pressure.
+Overtraining is a point where a person may have to face a decrement in their performance due to a load of exercise and pressure.
 It is also known as chronic fatigue, burnout, and overstress in athletes.
-Overtraining does harm to a person as it begins to lose strength and fitness.
+Overtraining does harm to a person as she begins to lose strength and fitness.

 So, how do you know that you are over-training?
 We bring you a few signs that show that you are over-training:

 A person who does over-training will experience muscle soreness.
 Muscle Soreness is the stiffness and pain in muscles.
 The pain in muscles could remain several hours to days after unaccustomed or strenuous exercise.

 The person who is over-training may feel sadness and apathy consistently or most of the time.
 Overtraining makes the person low makes them feel sad and depressed.
 There will be consistent low energy and a bad mood.

 The person who is over-training might experience an increase in heart rate and blood pressure.
 Some people may have a decrease in heart rate and blood pressure.